longpractice/linux_kernel_index/mm/a.md

 ## _ _ _alloc_bootmem_nopanic
 calls alloc_bootmem_core on a specific goal, if it fails the, set goal to zero and then tries all the nodes.

+## ALLOC_NO_WATERMARKS
+allocation flag for buddy system, if this flag is set, the allocation does not check the watermark at all

+## ALLOC_WMARK_MIN
+allocation flag for buddy system, if this flag is set, only allocate page if the zone still contains at least zone->pages_min pages.

+## ALLOC_WMARK_HIGH
+default allocation flag for buddy system, if this flag is set, only allocate page if the zone still contains at least zone->pages_high pages.

+## ALLOC_WMARK_LOW
+allocation flag for buddy system, if this flag is set, only allocate page if the zone still contains at least zone->pages_low pages.

 ## ARCH_POPULATES_NODE_MAP
 removed in latest kernel
 it is replaced by HAVE_MEMBLOCK_NODE_MAP.